 Beth Berila, Ph.D., Director, Women's Studies Program

 I am nearing completion of my 340-hour yoga teacher training and Ayurveda Yoga Specialist certification with Devanadi School of Yoga and Wellness in Minneapolis, Minnesota.
 Prior to that, I completed my 200-Hour Teacher Training Certification with Senior Anusara Yoga Practitioners, Jordan and Martin Kirk.
 As I examine my role as a feminist scholar, a feminist teacher, a yoga practitioner and teacher, I am discovering new ways of thinking about and implementing the role of embodied learning.
 By weaving feminist pedagogy with my yogic experience and my teacher training, I am forging significant ways of enhancing the learning process and of disrupting the Western mind/body split.
-This work will provide an important contribution in the field of feminist teaching and theory, as I become a participant in the process, not merely an observer.
+This work will provide an important contribution in the field of feminist teaching and theory.